A Petty Disorderly Persons Offense

 Some people mistakenly believe that they have not been charged with a criminal offense.
 This may cause them to plead guilty and wind up with a criminal conviction which may not be expunged for 5 years, or in some cases, never, depending on your criminal record.
 One source for this confusion may be that many local townships, cities, and boroughs have their own ordinance violations that prohibit improper behavior.
 These are often also called “disorderly conduct” ordinances, which creates some confusion as to what class of offense you have been charged with.

-If you have been charged with any criminal offense, you should consult an experienced criminal defense attorney right away.
+If you have been charged with any criminal offense, you should consult an experienced New Jersey Disorderly Conduct Attorney right away.
 You need to understand what exact charges and consequences you face before making any decision in your case.

 a.
 Improper behavior.
 A person is guilty of a petty disorderly persons offense, if with purpose to cause public inconvenience, annoyance or alarm, or recklessly creating a risk thereof he